JayVii/Blog/docs/Trivial-Statistics/001_decline-of-influence-over-spatial-distance.md

 *With:*

 - *wesi: Weighted Economic Strength per Inhabitant*
-- *esi: Economix Strength per Inhabitant*
+- *esi: Economic Strength per Inhabitant*
 - *d: spatial distance*
 - *f: representing each rental flat in the sample*
 - *c: representing each of the 401 counties*